chesahkalu/My_HTML_CSS/README.md

     - Font-family - sets the font family of the text, for example, font-family: Arial, sans-serif;.
     - BOX MODEL: every element on a page is a rectangular box and may have width, height, padding, borders, and margins.
         * Margin - The outer space (or lack of space) surrounding the box.
 For example, margin: 10px;
         * Border - The perimeter of the box.
-Borders can be invisible or they could be a thick colored line, for example, border: 1px solid black;.
+Borders can be invisible or they could be a thick colored line, for example.Borders can have different appearances.
+        The most common style values are solid, double, dashed, dotted, and none,  border: 1px solid black;
         * Padding - The inner space between the content and the border of your box., for example, padding: 10px;.
         * Width - sets the width of an element content, for example, width: 100px;.
         * Height - sets the height of an element content, for example, height: 100px;.
+    The margin and padding properties are completely transparent and do not accept any color values.
+Being transparent, though, they show the background colors of relative elements.
+For margins, we see the background color of the parent element, and for padding, we see the background color of the element the padding is applied to.
     - Display - sets how an element should be displayed, for example, display: block;.